Managing Covid-19 Policy

 We have developed these Safe Operating Procedures based on guidance from the Department of Education and the National Institute for Health Protection specifically for Early Years.
 It is important that we adapt our everyday practices to ensure that we continue to offer the staff and children a safe environment.
-Hygiene and social distancing remain the two key elements of infection prevention and control.
+Hygiene is the key element of infection prevention and control.
 If any symptoms are displayed, families must be alert and self-isolate for the safety of everyone.

 Covid-19 appears to affect young children less often and with less severity.
 Children’s role in its transmission is unclear.

-Compassionate leadership is at the heart of this reopening and we will do everything we can to be honest, open and to communicate with you.
+Compassionate leadership is at the heart of what we do and we will do everything we can to be honest, open and to communicate with you.
 There will be a lot of anxieties and we acknowledge that it is OK to feel worried and that COVID-19 and the lockdown has had an impact on everyone.